ResetXPDR/MSFS2020_AutoFPS/README.md

     - This seeking process can be manually restarted by pressing the Reset button, should flight conditions change such that the original TLOD Min + is no longer valid.
     - On the ground, after FPS settles, TLOD Min + will progressively increase, more aggressively at first, until a higher TLOD Min with 15% FPS headroom is still available.
     - It is strongly recommended to maintain the same view while TLOD Min + is seeking, which is usually completed within 60 seconds, the progress of which will be shown on the status line.
-    - On climb out, TLOD Min Extra will remain set until your aircraft passes the calculated altitude threshold for the app priority mode to transition from TLOD to FPS priority.
+    - On climb out, TLOD Min + will remain set until your aircraft passes the calculated altitude threshold for the app priority mode to transition from TLOD to FPS priority.
-    - While in FPS priority mode, TLOD Min + will calculate to be 50% of the lower of either whatever TLOD you are currently getting or TLOD Max without TLOD Max Extra, but no lower than TLOD Min.
+    - While in FPS priority mode, TLOD Min + will calculate to be 50% of the lower of either whatever TLOD you are currently getting or TLOD Max without TLOD Mtn Amt, but no lower than TLOD Min.
     - On descent through a calculated altitude threshold above ground that gives the app time to reduce TLOD to Min at a moderate rate, TLOD Min + will lock until landed.
-    - At any time, there is an automatic 20% reduction of TLOD Min Extra should conditions deteriorate after TLOD Min + is set such that TLOD Min is causing FPS to drop too far below target.
+    - At any time, there is an automatic 20% reduction of TLOD Min + should conditions deteriorate after TLOD Min + is set such that TLOD Min is causing FPS to drop too far below target.
   - TLOD Max - Sets the maximum TLOD the automation algorithm will use.
   - TLOD Max + - additional TLOD Max in high elevation areas.
-    - When enabled, extends TLOD Max in areas where the terrain is higher than Mtn Alt Min by the TLOD Max Extra amount.
+    - When enabled, extends TLOD Max in areas where the terrain is higher than Mtn Alt Min by the TLOD Mtn Amt amount.
     - If terrain drops below Mtn Alt Min, TLOD Max + will remain fixed for 5 minutes then progressively reduce by the TLOD step size per second until completely deactivated.
   - Alt TLOD Base - Altitude (AGL) at or below which TLOD will be at TLOD Min.
   - Avg Descent Rate- Used in combination with FPS sensitivity to determine the altitude band in which TLOD will be interpolated between TLOD Min at the Alt TLOD base starting point and the lower of TLOD Max and the maximum TLOD your system can achieve while achieving at least your desired FPS target at a calculated top altitude.